 a.
-The decedent made a testamentary transfer (a transfer by reason of death) to a foreign trust, b.
-Immediately prior to death, the decedent was treated as the owner of any portion of a foreign trust under the grantor trust rules, or c.
+The decedent made a testamentary transfer (a transfer by reason of death) to a foreign trust.

+b.
+Immediately prior to death, the decedent was treated as the owner of any portion of a foreign trust under the rules of sections 671 through 679, or c.
 Any portion of a foreign trust's assets were included in the estate of the decedent.

-Generally, the person defined as the transferor is the responsible party (defined above) who must ensure that required information be provided or pay appropriate penalties.
+Generally, the person defined as the transferor is the responsible party (defined on page 4) who must ensure that required information be provided or pay appropriate penalties.